thuliobuarque/java2word/j2w-war/src/main/webapp/readme.txt

 ### Code Quality Tools

-JavaNCSS Ð Cyclomatic Complexity (CC) of methods.
+JavaNCSS ï¿½ Cyclomatic Complexity (CC) of methods.
 Basically it shows  the number of paths.
-PMD Ð It shows reports about bad or questionable practices.
+PMD ï¿½ It shows reports about bad or questionable practices.
 Rulesets applied so far: braces.xml, basic.xml, unusedcode.xml and design.xml (List of all rulesets: http://pmd.sourceforge.net/rules/index.html )
-CPD Ð Duplicated Code - Copy and paste code.
+CPD ï¿½ Duplicated Code - Copy and paste code.
-FindBugs Ð Typical code problems or possible problems.
+FindBugs ï¿½ Typical code problems or possible problems.

 If you are interested in Cyclomatic Complexity I have attached the original article written by Thomas McCabe in 1976.
 For something updated: http://en.wikipedia.org/wiki/Cyclomatic_complexity